INF6420/w25-gv5406/README.md

 Institution: Wayne State University<br>
 Class: INF 6420 - Intro to Web Development<br>
 Professor: Axa Liauw<br>
-This webpage is designed to serve as my portfolio.
+This website is designed to serve as Will Grout's portfolio.
+The functions of the following pages are as follows:
+-index.html serves as the site's home page and introduces users to the site's purpose -aboutme.html includes details about the author's education and work experience -contact.html details how to contact the author and provides users with a contact form
 # Wireframes
 ## Index/Home Page
 ![Wireframe of Index/Home Page](wireframes/wireframe-index.jpeg)